waspernest/archintel-developer-exam/README.md

 # archintel-developer-exam
 ArchIntel Backend Developer Skill Assessment

+# users:
-Default users: (Note: We will use the First name and last name to login in the app as we don't have password field in the database.)
+<br />(Note: We will use the First name and last name to login in the app as we don't have password field in the database.)

 Editor Account: Ernest Espinosa <br />
 Writer: John Smith